Flag

 Royal New Zealand Chaplains Department

-The royal title for the chaplains department is derived from the title bestowed in February 1919 by King George V to the British Army Chaplains Department.
-Corps day is 11 November, dedicated to St Martin of Tours, and acknowledging the significance of the end of the First World War.
+The royal title for the chaplains department is derived from the title bestowed in February 1919 by King George V to chaplains of the British Army Chaplains Department.
+Corps day is 11 November: dedicated to St Martin of Tours, and acknowledging the end of the First World War.

 National Context and Summary

-New Zealand has a large Exclusive Economic Zone (EEZ) over 4000000km2 – over 15 times larger than its landmass.
-The EEZ is bolstered by the UNCLOS recognised continental shelf of Zealandia, and a small number of outlying islands including the Kermadec Islands to the north, Campbell and Auckland Islands to the south and south west, and the Chatham Islands to the east.
+New Zealand has a large Exclusive Economic Zone (EEZ) over 4000000km2 –15 times greater than its landmass.
+The EEZ is bolstered by the UNCLOS recognised continental shelf of Zealandia, and smaller outlying islands including the Kermadec Islands to the north, Campbell and Auckland Islands to the south and south west, and the Chatham Islands to the east.

 Organisation of the Ministry of Defence and Armed Forces